timboslice333/petFamily/README.md

 What's next for petSOS
 In the next steps, we will focus on the following aspects to improve our product:
-1.Community Engagement: We need to increase community engagement by promoting social sharing and hosting community challenges.
-This can include challenges to share a certain number of missing pet alerts, volunteer for search parties, or contribute valuable information.
+1.Fully implement some features that were hard coded due to lack of time to complete.
-2.External System Integration: We want to focus on working with other existing larger companies and services to contribute the most to our app.
+2.External System Integration: We want to focus on working with existing databases to store and retrieve data for the posts.
 3.User Privacy: We understand our app will have to get access of user's locations and other privacies.
 However, we will continue to work on user privacy to guarantee privacies stay private.
 We would further ensure that user data, including personal information and location data, is securely stored on servers or databases.
 Implement encryption and proper access controls to protect sensitive information from unauthorized access.